Kitchen Gardens Combating Malnutrition in South Sudan: Paulino’s Story - GOAL Global Skip to content

 Food Insecurity in South Sudan

 South Sudan gained independence in 2011.
 However, conflict, extreme poverty, the impacts of climate change, and mass displacement have hindered the country’s development.
 These factors have converged into a widespread hunger crisis.
+To help vulnerable families survive the crisis, our teams are promoting the use of kitchen gardens.

 In 2024, 7.1 million people (57% of the country’s population) are projected to experience crisis levels of severe acute food insecurity during the lean season – the period between harvests that lasts from April until July.